-- Non-profits (e.g., community organizations, faith-based organizations, schools, etc.)

-Non-profits without 501(c)(3) status are required to have a fiscal sponsor in place, and the fiscal sponsor should serve as the applicant. - For-profits (e.g., restorative justice practitioners).
+- Non-profits (e.g., community organizations, faith-based organizations, schools, etc.) Non-profits without 501(c)(3) status are required to have a fiscal sponsor in place, and the fiscal sponsor should serve as the applicant and submit the proposal. - For-profits (e.g., restorative justice practitioners).
 All applicants, including individuals, will need to be incorporated, such as through an LLC.